JayJamieson/goweb-boilerplate/README.md

 ## Setup

-- `make up` to start redis and postgres
+- `docker-compose up redis postgresql` to start redis and postgres
-- `make run` to start non container'd version of application, runs on host
+- `./gw run` to start non container'd version of application, runs on host.
+  - should install and compile most things

 ## Notes